 Supply Chain Attacks in the Golang Open-Source Ecosystem

-A Wake-Up Call for Go Developers: Supply Chain Attacks in the Open-Source Ecosystem
+A Wake-Up Call for Go Developers

 If you’ve been paying attention to software security news lately, you’ve probably heard about the Go Module Mirror serving a backdoored package for over three years.